 Showing your right to reside and intention to settle in the UK can be difficult and complex.
-If you're unsure about anything seek the help of an adviser.If you need more help
+If you're unsure about anything get from your local Citizens Advice.

-Permanent right to reside
+Check you have a permanent right to reside

 - a job-seeker